AskAlexSharov/erigon-notes/Abstract.md

 # Small things

-- Erigon2:
+- Erigon:
-    - getter - iterator on stack
+    - compress.Getter - iterator on stack
     - like tables.go - but for snapshots
     - like rawdb - but for snapshots (pure funcs)
     - Add more test for blocks snapshots